Anthony was Marc Reynolds in Emmerdale from 1999-2002. His other screen credits include Torchwood, Boy A and The Syndicate.

 His stage credits include, A Passionate Woman, at the Hull Truck Theatre, followed by a UK Tour, Not Again at the Old Red Lion and, most recently, the lead in Whose Life is it Anyway?, at the Frinton Summer Theatre.

-Anthony is currently touring the UK in The Full Monty.
+Anthony has just finished touring the UK in The Full Monty.